ministryofjustice/hmpps-delius-core-apacheds-bootstrap/README.md

 is_consumer: Whether this node is a master (provider) or slave (consumer) node

 # Data import
 import_users_ldif: LDIF file to import from the s3_backups_bucket.
 This can be set to LATEST to retrieve the latest backup from S3.
+Default=None (no users)
 sanitize_oid_ldif: Whether to remove Oracle-specific attributes from the LDIF
 perf_test_users: Number of users to create to support performance testing.
 Default=0